Konoshenko/website/docs/rules/common/prefer-correct-identifier-length.md

 ## Description

-The rule checks the length of variable names.
+The rule checks the length of variable names in classes, functions, extensions, mixins, and also checks the value of enum.

 The rule can be configured using fields `max-identifier-length` and `min-identifier-length`.
 By default `max-identifier-length = 300` and `min-identifier-length = 3`.
 You can also add